MicrosoftDocs/MIMDocs/MIMDocs/pam/sp1-pam-deployment-addendum.md

 ## Addendum 2 Setting up the CORP domain

 If you are just starting off with PAM, and want to set up a test environment, the script also allows configuration of a CORP Domain.
 After unzipping the compressed file to the $env:SYSTEMDRIVE\PAM folder, edit the PAMDeploymentConfig.xml adding the details of the CORP forest.
-Update the DNSName, NetbiosName, DC name, Database/Log Path, and Sysvol Path.
+Update the DNSName, NetbiosName, DC name, Database/Log Path, and sysvol folder Path.
 The functional level should be at least Windows Server 2012 R2.

 1. Log in to the CORP domain DC as Administrator
 2. Run PowerShell as Administrator